boldbi/boldbi-kubernetes/helm/README.md

        persistentVolume *
       </td>
       <td>
-       Please refer to [this](docs/configuration.md#persistent-volume) section to know more on how to set Persistant Volumes for Bold BI.
+       Please refer to <a href='docs/configuration.md#persistent-volume'>this</a> section to know more on how to set Persistant Volumes for Bold BI.
       </td>
     </tr>
     <tr>